-- The lunch should not be tried anywhere but in a hotel named Krishna Vilas that serves relishing south Indian dishes.
-(800 metres from East Gate)
+- The lunch should not be tried anywhere but in a hotel named Krishna Vilas that serves scrumptious south Indian dishes.
+(800 meters from East Gate)

-- The auto rickshaw charge till Railway Station from east gate is 60 INR.
+- The auto-rickshaw charge till Railway Station from the east gate is 60 INR.

 - Ask the local people about the rickshaw fair to avoid ending up paying more to the autos.